unomena/restlet-sites/modules/com.restlet/tech-doc/apispark/tutorials/02_apis-for-vendors/01_document-restlet-api.md

-#Introduction
+# Introduction

 APISpark provides a tool that allows you to extract the web API definition of your Restlet application and import it in APISpark to provide documentation and tooling.

 You can also initialize your web API from a JAX-RS application or from a Swagger definition.

-With this tool, you'll be able to create a new APISpark cell from your Restlet Application and edit it within APISpark.
+With this tool, you will be able to create a new APISpark cell from your Restlet Application and edit it within APISpark.
-By running the tool again, you'll be able to synchronize Web API changes initiated from your API's code.
+By running the tool again, you will be able to synchronize web API changes initiated from your API's code.

-In these scenarios we'll leverage the Introspector tool by loading a Web API definition into APISpark, updating this definition revision after a code change and create a new major version of your definition to prepare an upgrade.
+In these scenarios we will leverage the Introspector tool by loading a web API definition into APISpark, updating this definition revision after a code change and create a new major version of your definition to prepare an upgrade.

-#Launch process
+# Launch process

-First you should install the *Introspector* tool either from the <a href="http://rest-let.com/products/restlet-framework/" target="_blank">Restlet Framework site</a> or from a maven project if you are familiar with Maven.
+First you need to install the *Introspector* tool either from the <a href="http://rest-let.com/products/restlet-framework/" target="_blank">Restlet Framework site</a> or from a Maven project if you are familiar with Maven.

 You need to download the version 2.3 of Restlet Framework.